 Grooming Needs of Your Chihuahua Rat Terrier Mix

 Brushing Coat Hair: When it comes to the Rat Terrier Chihuahua mix, their grooming needs will be dependent on the type of coat that they have.
-Remember, Chihuahua Rat Terrier mixes can have either short or long hair coat.
-Generally speaking however; since they don’t shed a ton, you usually just have to lightly brush their hair a couple of times a week.
+Remember, Chihuahua Rat Terrier mixes can have either short or long hair coats.
+Generally speaking, however; since they don’t shed a ton, you usually just have to lightly brush their hair a couple of times a week.
 One interesting fact about the Rat Chi mix is that the longer haired coat dogs tend to shed quite a bit less than the short haired ones.

-What brushing ends up doing for the Rat Terrier Chi Chi mix is that it helps the dog distribute all of the natural oils that are on the dog’s body, as well as to remove dirt, debris and hair tangles.
+What brushing ends up doing for the Rat Terrier Chi Chi mix is that it helps the dog distribute all of the natural oils that are on the dog’s body, as well as to remove dirt, debris, and hair tangles.

 Bathing: In terms of bathing, this should only be done as needed.
 Dogs already know how to keep themselves clean and do a pretty good job at it.
-You don’t want to over-bathe a dog because you then risk of removing the important oils from their body that keeps certain health conditions down.
+You don’t want to over-bathe a dog because you then risk removing the important oils from their body that keeps certain health conditions down.